 Whether it be via email newsletters, educational content, or event invitations, keep in touch with your subscribers and leads to stay current in their minds.

-Email marketing is a big part of lead nurturing since emails are how you keep in touch with your leads.
+Email marketing is a big part of lead nurturing since emails are how you keep in touch with your prospects.

 Track and analyze metrics that are related to your goals so that you have actual results to show how your efforts are performing.
 You should evaluate what content generates leads and how well while also identifying where your leads are coming from.